Lifetime policy reuse and the importance of task capacity: Performance evaluation and analysis

+\paragraph{Hypothesis 2: the importance of task capacity} The importance of task capacity is now demonstrated on three metrics, showing that task capacity pre-selection a) improves performance and learning metrics; b) reduces the memory cost; and c) generalises towards related task spaces, such that the same number of policies can be used with the same performance benefits.
+To this end, the analysis below compares settings of the number of policies above task capacity to settings below task capacity.

-The theoretical task capacity for deep reinforcement learners in the cartpole domain (see final paragraphs of Section \ref{sec: theoretical-taskcapacity}) has been estimated as $C=3.4$, corresponding to a minimum of required policies $N^{\pi}=8$.
-The following benefits of pre-selection, using $N_{\pi} = 9$ just above the requirement, are found for DQN:\\ \begin{itemize} \item \textbf{Improved performance.} With 9 or more policies, the performance converges to the highest level for the base-learner; with 1-, 2-, and 4-policy learners, a degrading performance is observed towards the end of the run.
-These findings are consistent with the hypothesis from the theoretical task capacity that the representational limit of the policies is being exceeded. \item \textbf{Improved forgetting ratio.} With 9 or more DQN policies, the forgetting ratio is near-zero; with 1-, 2-, and 4-policy DQN learners have a degrading forgetting ratio between $-0.5$ and $-1$ as more interfering task-blocks are presented, with $-1$ for the 1-policy DQN for 30 or more interfering task-blocks.
-This is consistent with forgetting being primarily due to representational overlap. \end{itemize} For PPO, similar trends are demonstrated except that the differences are much smaller.
-While DQN displays a higher transfer ratio than PPO for low-policy settings, this effect does not improve performance because it is negated by DQN's stronger forgetting.
+\textit{a) Improved performance and learning metrics:} In the Cartpole domain, the theoretical task capacity for deep reinforcement learners has been estimated as $C=3.4$ (see final paragraphs of Section \ref{sec: theoretical-taskcapacity}), corresponding to a minimum of required policies $N^{\pi}=8$.
+The following benefits of pre-selection, using $N_{\pi} = 9$ just above the requirement, are found for DQN:\\ \begin{itemize} \item Improved performance: with 9 or more policies, the performance converges to the highest level for the base-learner; with 1-, 2-, and 4-policy learners, a degrading performance is observed towards the end of the run.
+These findings are consistent with the hypothesis from the theoretical task capacity that the representational limit of the policies is being exceeded. \item Improved DQN forgetting ratio: with 9 or more DQN policies, the forgetting ratio is near-zero; with 1-, 2-, and 4-policy DQN learners have a degrading forgetting ratio between $-0.5$ and $-1$ as more interfering task-blocks are presented, with $-1$ for the 1-policy DQN for 30 or more interfering task-blocks.
+This is consistent with forgetting being primarily due to representational overlap. \item Marginally improved PPO forgetting ratio: for PPO, similar trends are demonstrated except that the differences are much smaller. \end{itemize} A further observation is that while DQN displays a higher transfer ratio than PPO for low-policy settings, this effect does not improve performance because it is negated by DQN's stronger forgetting.
+In the POcman domain, a theoretical task capacity estimate is not available; however, it can be observed that the empirical task capacity is lower ( $C_{\text{emp}}=4.5$ for PPO and $C_{\text{emp}}=2$ for DRQN) and strong forgetting and negative transfer trends are observed.
+Additional analyses of empirical task capacity can be found in Appendix B.